liquidg3/altair/README.md

 ##Events++

 One thing that makes Altair different is its event engine.
-We have taken the EventEmitter api and added a query engine.
+We have taken the observer pattern and added a query engine.
 See it in action:

     /**